-Recognise that light is needed to see things and that dark is the absence of
+Recognise that light is needed to see things and that dark is the absence of light

-Recognise that shadows are formed when light from a light source is blocked by a solid object that produce it.
+Recognise that shadows are formed when light from a light source is blocked by a solid object.

 Notice that light is reflected from surfaces.
-Recognise that light from the sun is dangerous and that there are ways to protect the eyes distance from the sound source increases.
+Recognise that light from the sun is dangerous and that there are ways to protect the eyes.